We ask you, humbly, to help us.

 Does the "Einstein and the professor" story prove that God

-The story is basically an attempt to solve the problem of
+The story is basically an attempt to solve the problem of theodicy: the

 coexistence of God and evil in the world.
 "Theodicy" comes from a Greek expression